 What Is a Virtual CFO?
-What They Do And When Businesses Need One
+When Growing Businesses Need One

-A Virtual CFO (often abbreviated as VCFO, and sometimes called a fractional or outsourced CFO) is a fractional financial executive who helps businesses with forecasting, strategy, and financial decision-making without the cost of a full-time CFO.
+A Virtual CFO (also called a fractional or outsourced CFO) is a financial executive who provides strategic financial leadership on a part-time basis — helping businesses with forecasting, decision-making and performance visibility without hiring a full-time CFO.

 Key Takeaways